Quent2G/High-precision-Analyser-of-Lunar-Orbits/README.md

 The Python folder contains all you need for the data visualisation.

 The main usage of HALO is to construct a mission by changing the input files like LoadSequential.m on MATLAB, then run the mission by running the main script HALO.m, and finally use python scripts like Visualisation.py to process the output file.
+Read the following parts to learn what can be done with HALO.

 ### Architechture of the MATLAB
 The 2 metakernel files allow to dialogue with SPICE by loading the relevant kernel stored in the "ker" folder